Neria-Gilad/NoteHack/readme.md

 # Features

-- --One password to rule them all – _no need to remember how to unlock every one of your files.
+- --One password to rule them all â€“ _no need to remember how to unlock every one of your files.
 Just one password and your files are secure._
-- --Easy password change – _changing your password is as easy as clicking a button.
+- --Easy password change â€“ _changing your password is as easy as clicking a button.
 Conveniently found every time you enter a password_
-- --Simple, friendly interface – _take your notes. simple as that.
+- --Simple, friendly interface â€“ _take your notes. simple as that.
 No hassle_
-- --Easy activation – _just click on_ _launch_ _and you&#39;re good to go_
+- --Easy activation â€“ _just click on_ _launch_ _and you&#39;re good to go_
-- --Full multi-tab support – _open any number of tabs you want.
+- --Full multi-tab support â€“ _open any number of tabs you want.
 All of them are secure_

 # Known Bugs